 Your hatred towards your family can be different than the person next to you.

-Therefore, don’t expect to find one solution for all the family problems.Read More »I Hate My Family: How to Survive with This Hatred
+Therefore, don’t expect to find one solution for all the family problems.Read More »I Hate My Toxic Family: Advice to the Black Sheeps

 Have you ever been to a war before?